abhay112/mern-docker/README.md

+✅ This setup works specifically on Ubuntu and assumes you're using Minikube and Docker locally.

 # 🧩 Full-Stack CRUD Assignment with Docker + Kubernetes

 This is a full-stack CRUD application with the following tech stack: